Baylor predicted to finish first in Big 12 football - NewsBreak

 Baylor predicted to finish first in Big 12 football

-IRVING, Texas (AP) — Media who cover the Big 12 have tabbed defending champion Baylor as the preseason favorite to win the conference football title...jcpost.com
+IRVING, Texas (AP) — Media who cover the Big 12 have tabbed defending champion Baylor as the preseason favorite to win the conference football title...littleapplepost.com

-IRVING, Texas (AP) — Media who cover the Big 12 have tabbed defending champion Baylor as the preseason favorite to win the conference football title...jcpost.com
+IRVING, Texas (AP) — Media who cover the Big 12 have tabbed defending champion Baylor as the preseason favorite to win the conference football title...littleapplepost.com

 Comments / 0